motroy/LR-seq-data-db/notes/prompts.md

 >  * index.html: The main HTML file with a root element for the Svelte app.
 >  * .gitignore: A standard file for a Node.js project.
 >  * scripts/: An empty directory for data processing scripts.
->  * public/: An empty directory for static assets, including the final data file."
+>  * public/: An empty directory for static assets, including the final data file.

 ## 2. Data Acquisition Script
 This prompt focuses on creating the Python script to fetch the necessary metadata from public databases.
 ### Prompt 2:
-> "Write a Python script named scripts/fetch_data.py.
+> Write a Python script named scripts/fetch_data.py.
 This script will query the ENA (European Nucleotide Archive) API to find all public bacterial genome and metagenome datasets sequenced with 'Oxford Nanopore' or 'PacBio' technologies.
 > The script must:
 >  * Use the requests library to query the ENA Portal API's search endpoint.
 >  * Construct a query to search for records where tax_tree(2) (bacteria) is true AND instrument_platform is 'ONT' or 'PACBIO_SMRT'.
 The result type should be read_run.